Robsteranium/octopress/source/_posts/2013-01-16-information-failure-is-not-a-business-case.markdown

 title: "Information Failure is not a Business Case"
 date: 2013-01-16 14:39
 comments: true
-categories: [ Business Case, Market Failure, Information, Appraisal, Commissioning ]
+categories: [ business case, market failure, information, appraisal, commissioning ]
 ---

 Ignorance is no excuse.

 Here I'm referring to a public sector business case - i.e. a rationale for intervention in the economy based upon market failure.
 Not a business model.
-Information failure may indeed be a valid business model for adding value in the private sector (link to open data economics post).
+Information failure may indeed be [a valid business model for adding value in the private sector](/news/blog/2012/11/13/open-for-business/).
 <!--more-->
 It's all too common to see ignorance being used as a rationale for a public project - "if only more people knew about X then society/ the economy would be improved".
 If there are gains to trade available through better knowlege, then there are (rational) incentives for private individuals to learn.
 If X is a public sector project then this is actually marketing - justifiable on strategic grounds but not on the basis on market failure.
 If X is an intrinsically or publicly desirable course of action (e.g. not smoking) then the relevant market failure is actually the **merit good** case which is based on people having accurate information but choosing to ignore it - here again, information provision is actually a type of marketing.